 - Associations between things

-We have used the framework to redesign complex call center customer service interfaces, a CRM for a pharmaceutical company, a small-to-medium business multi-location networking and billing dashboard, and for grantmakers who sought better ways to organize their public health data.
+We have used the framework to redesign complex call center customer service interfaces, a custom CRM for a pharmaceutical company, a small-to-medium business multi-location networking and billing dashboard, and for grantmakers who sought better ways to organize their public health data.
 The OOUX process helped us to both simplify existing systems and to design for new complexity.